How to Set Up Remedial Training

 The first step is to create a group to add your phish-prone users to.
 This will also be the group you assign to take certain training modules in the training area.
 Creating the group is done in the Groups tab of the Users area.
 You can call it “Phish-Prone Users”, “Clickers”, “Remedial Training” or whatever you’d like.

 Create a remedial training campaign

 For your remedial training campaign, choose the following settings:

-1) Courses.
+2) Courses.
 Choose what course you'll want to enroll users in.
-We recommend using one of our fifteen-minute courses for remedial training purposes.
+We recommend using one of our fifteen-minute courses or micro-modules for remedial training purposes.

 Example of a Remedial Training Campaign